 There is no more versatile and accomplished American writer than Joyce Carol Oates.
 The author of many books, Oates has penned bestselling novels, critically acclaimed collections of short fiction, as well as essays, plays, poetry, a recent memoir, A Widow's Story, and an unlikely bestseller, On Boxing.
 Her remarkable literary industry - which includes work as an editor and anthologist - spans forms, themes, topics and genres.
 Writing in The Nation, critic Henry Louis Gates Jr. said, "A future archeologist equipped only with her oeuvre could easily piece together the whole of postwar America."
 In 2010, reflecting the widespread esteem in which her work is held, President Barack Obama awarded Oates the National Humanities Medal.

 Best known for her fiction, Oates' novels include them, which won the National Book Award; Blonde, a bold reimagining of the inner life of Marilyn Monroe; The Falls, which won the France's Prix Femina; The Gravedigger’s Daughter and Little Bird of Heaven, each set in upstate New York; and We Were the Mulvaneys, which follows the disintegration of an American family and which became a bestseller after being selected by Oprah's Book Club.
 Her 2012 publications include the novels Daddy Love, and Mudwoman, and Black Dahlia & White Rose, a collection of stories.
 Her novel, The Accursed, was released in March 2013.
-In early 2014 she released two books; Carthage which was a New York Times bestseller, and High Crime Area: Tales of Darkness and Dread.
-She has two books that will be released in September 2014, Lovely, Dark, Deep: Short Stories , and she edited Prison Noir a book of short works from incarcerated writers.
-Forthcoming for 2015 is The Sacrifice (novel), Jack of Spades: A Tale of Suspense (novel), and two books, Vicissitudes of Time Travel, and The Coming Storm (poems).
-In the Fall of 2015 Joyce Carol Oates will publish a memoir of her childhood, entitled The Lost Landscape: A Writer's Memoir.
+In 2014 she released four books; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir a book of short works from incarcerated writers.
+Publications in 2015 include The Sacrifice, Jack of Spades: A Tale of Suspense, Vicissitudes of Time Travel, The Coming Storm, and a memoir of her childhood, entitled The Lost Landscape: A Writer's Memoir.
 In January 2016 she will release a novel, The Man Without a Shadow.